Feline Behavior

 One 90-minute session to discuss your case and the behavior management plan.

-Any follow-up calls can be booked separately.
+Additional follow-up calls or packages can be booked separately.

 One 30-minute appointment to discuss any questions you have.